eContriver/finance/README.md

 The python scripts provided in this project facilitates trying different buy and sell strategies for stock and crypto currencies.
 There are also scripts that provide different types of security analysis.
 Both technical analysis and fundamental analysis are considered.

 This software is intended for educational purposes only and nothing it produces should be taken as investment advice.
-It's accuracy is not guaranteed, the software may have bugs, or the data that it receives from 3rd parties may be inaccurate.
+Its accuracy is not guaranteed, the software may have bugs, or the data that it receives from 3rd parties may be inaccurate.
 You are responsible for verifying the results that are produced.

 # Features